-- Phase 1 Largely surfacing works with a little additional work being completed now.
-Signage will be installed in 2016/17 when the route is nearing completion. - Phase 2 Vegetation clearance, river wall repairs, links to Aylesford station and the Museum of Kent Life, surfacing, widening and signing.
-This phase incorporates most of the significant works. - Phase 3 Largely surfacing and minor widening, along with some localised river bank repairs - Loose Link Signing a link to the new "Loose Greenway" (access to/from South Maidstone).
+- Phase 1 (As at business case submission, 70% completed) Largely surfacing works with a little additional work being completed now.
+Signage will be installed in 2016/17 when the route is nearing completion; - Phase 2 Vegetation clearance and ecology surveys underway.
+Programme to follow includes river wall repairs, links to Aylesford station and the Museum of Kent Life, surfacing, widening and signing.
+This phase incorporates most of the significant works linking the train station to business park and town centre; - Phase 3 Largely surfacing and minor widening, along with some localised river bank repairs; - Loose Link Signing a link to the new "Loose Greenway" (access to/from South Maidstone).
 Timing of this will be geared towards the delivery schedule of this project, which is the subject of a separate LGF Business Case geared towards the Kent Rights of Way Improvement Plan.